-The Environmental study for the project area has been carried out, in accordance with the requirements of the Government of India guidelines for Rail /Road /Highway projects.
-For the purpose of Environment Study a corridor up to 10 km on either side of the project road has been studied.
+The Environmental study for the project area has been carried out in accordance with the requirements of Government of India guidelines, for Rail /Road /Highway projects.
+For the purpose of Environment Study, a corridor of up to 10 km on either side of the project road has been studied.
 The Environment assessment process includes an inventory of baseline environmental conditions using data collected from secondary sources and field investigations; the identification of environmental issues /impacts and suggestion for mitigation measures to minimize adverse environmental impacts.

-The pre-feasibility EIA report has been submitted as separate volume and prepared by followed the "guidelines for preparation of pre-feasibility report for obtaining prior environmental clearance" in term of the provision of EIA notification 2006, and amended thereto.
+The pre-feasibility EIA report has been submitted as separate volume and prepared by following the "guidelines for preparation of pre-feasibility report for obtaining prior environmental clearance" with regards to the provision of EIA notification (2006), and amended thereto.